zrn2003/PhishGuard-AI/README.md

 - For major changes, please open an issue first to discuss.

 *PhishGuard AI – Protecting users from phishing threats with the power of AI.*

+## Disclaimer

+PhishGuard AI is a machine learning–based system, and while it is trained on real phishing data and engineered to detect threats accurately, predictions may occasionally vary or produce false positives/negatives.
+Always use additional verification methods when dealing with suspicious URLs.